alexandruast/platform-inception/README.md

 accelerated provisioning by using setup_completed facts

 #### Misc Stuff
+Code quality, code coverage and unit testing will run at build time, because it's language specific.
+The directives to check code, coverage and tests are to be bundled in the Dockerfile.
+Going with a simple rolling update, instead of canary/bg, is preferred if health checks are used properly.
 Don't do it:
 * autoscaling - a well designed platform does not need to autoscale based on load, but keep a baseline and proactively scale based on usage patterns.
 A single distributed attack, with an autoscaling enabled customer on a common cloud provider, will add thousands of dollars to the monthly bill.